 The dissertation must be accepted by the department, having first been read and recommended for acceptance by two readers, neither of whom may be the student's primary adviser.
 After the dissertation has been accepted, the student takes a final public oral examination in which he or she must demonstrate a capacity for scholarly research in the area of the dissertation.

 After passing the final examination, the student is awarded the Ph.D. degree in philosophy by the University.

 Johann D. Frick, also University Center for Human Values

 Open to post-generals students actively working on their dissertations.
-The seminar aims at assisting students in their research and writing and at developing their teaching skills by improving their ability to present advanced material to less expert audiences.
-Students make presentations of work in progress, discuss each other's work, and share common pedagogical problems and solutions under the guidance of one or more faculty members.
-It meets for two hours each week throughout the academic year.
+The seminar aims at assisting students in the research and writing and at developing their teaching skills by improving their ability to present advanced material to less expert audiences.
+Students will make presentations of work in progress, discuss each other's work, and share common pedagogical problems and solutions under the guidance of one or more faculty members.
+It will meet for two hours each week throughout the academic year.